 He also adds that if businesses do not innovate and evolve, then they will soon become obsolete.

 Will we soon be able to experience a similar resort in the GCC?
 Sonu says it is in the plans, but Japan is a priority destination for now.

-Manar Alhinai is the Storyteller-in-Chief at Sekka.
+Manar Alhinai is the co-founder and storyteller-in-chief of Sekka.

 The views of the authors and writers who contribute to Sekka, and the views of the interviewees who are featured in Sekka, do not necessarily reflect the views and opinions of Sekka, its parent company, its owners, employees and affiliates.